mooreds/docs-1/guides/slack/chatbots.md

 }
 ```

-Your webhook function will be called whenever the slash command you created is invoked in your workspace.
+Your webhook function will be called whenever the events you decide to follow occur in your workspace.
 Adding helper functions and other API calls before the return statement can add to the ability to customize output.

 ## Selecting events to follow